 You must have heard about Lathmar Holi which is a cultural phenomenon in Barsana.
 This is an interesting Holi festival where men are beaten with long sticks by women of the village.
 Wanna know in detail?
 Check this:

 Here comes another weird cultural Holi play which is being observed for more than 500 years.
 It is famously known as Huranga which is quite an aggressive form of playing colors.
-The best part is the power which is given to the women folk on this day where they can beat the men to their soul’s satisfaction.
+The best part is the power that is given to the womenfolk on this day where they can beat the men to their soul’s satisfaction.
 Funny though!
 But it has a huge religious significance associated.
-On 2020, this festival would fall on 10th March.
+In 2021, this festival would fall on Monday, 29 March.

 Read Also: Why Rang Panchami is celebrated?

 On the day after Holi, Dauji Temple, located about 30 km outside Mathura, comes alive with men getting not just beaten up but also stripped by the women.
 More than 3000 people attend this event with lakhs of people witnessing the same.
 The ritual, in reality, is specific to only a particular family which is quite huge.
 This family dates back to the era when the Dauji Krishna temple was established.
 This was done by the head of a specific rich family.
 With time the family expanded in size and now almost the entire village actually claims lineage from the original family.